breastmed/breastmed/content/sneakpeek.md

     position: left
     image: /i/image-6.jpg
     content: >-
-      **B﻿oy or Girl?**

       **K﻿now sooner than ever before with S﻿neakPeek Clinical Early DNA Test**

-      **T﻿he only 99.9% accurate early DNA-based blood test, starting 6 weeks into pregnancy.**
+      T﻿he only 99.9% accurate early DNA-based blood test, starting 6 weeks into pregnancy.

-      **£﻿129 at the Breastmed Clinic includes a collection of our trusted infant feeding resources, so you are prepared when your baby arrives.**
+      **For just £﻿129 at the Breastmed Clinic includes a collection of our trusted infant feeding resources, so you are prepared when your baby arrives.**  Emailed results will include a special "reveal" video you can watch with your partner or family.
   - type: text-box
     bg: isabelline
     position: right